 - (a) Either party to a hearing may make a written request to the Admissions and Licensing Committee that the application be adjourned to a future meeting.
-Such a request will be considered at the outset of the hearing and the Admissions and Licensing Committee may, in its absolute discretion, agree to the request. - (b) Any such request made in advance of the hearing shall be considered by the Chairman of the Admissions and Licensing Committee, who may in his absolute

-- discretion agree to the request.
-If such a request is denied by the Chairman, it shall be considered at the outset of the hearing by the other members of the Admissions and Licensing Committee in accordance with regulation 10(6)(a) above. - (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Admissions and Licensing Committee may itself direct that the case should be adjourned. - (d) The Admissions and Licensing Committee may impose such conditions as it may determine upon the grant of an adjournment. - (e) The Admissions and Licensing Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning a relevant matter are pending to which the applicant is a party.
+Such a request will be considered at the outset of the hearing and the Admissions and Licensing Committee may, in its absolute discretion, agree to the request. - (b) Any such request made in advance of the hearing shall be considered by the Chairman of the Admissions and Licensing Committee, who may in his absolute discretion agree to the request.
+If such a request is denied by the Chairman, it shall be considered at the outset of the hearing by the Admissions and Licensing Committee in accordance with regulation 10(6)(a) above.
+For the avoidance of doubt, the Chairman shall be entitled to participate in the reconsideration of the request, and the Chairman's written reasons for denying the request shall be provided to the Admissions and Licensing Committee. - (c) In advance of the hearing, at the outset of the hearing, or at any time during the hearing, the Admissions and Licensing Committee may itself direct that the case should be adjourned. - (d) The Admissions and Licensing Committee may impose such conditions as it may determine upon the grant of an adjournment. - (e) The Admissions and Licensing Committee may (but need not) agree to or direct an adjournment where criminal or civil proceedings concerning a relevant matter are pending to which the applicant is a party.